Angelina Jolie: Appearance

-Beyond her career, Jolie's appearance has been credited with influencing popular culture at large.
+Jolie's appearance has been credited with influencing popular culture at large.
 In 2002, AfterEllen founder Sarah Warn observed that many women of all sexual orientations had publicly expressed their attraction to Jolie, which she considered a new development in American culture, adding that "there are many beautiful women in Hollywood, and few generate the same kind of overwhelming interest across genders and sexual orientations that she does".
 Jolie's physical attributes became highly sought-after among western women seeking cosmetic surgery; by 2007, she was considered "the gold standard of beauty", with her full lips remaining the most imitated celebrity feature well into the 2010s.
 After a 2011 repeat survey by Allure found that Jolie most represented the American beauty ideal, compared to model Christie Brinkley in 1991, writer Elizabeth Angell credited society with having "branched out beyond the Barbie-doll ideal and embraced something quite different".
 In 2013, Jeffrey Kluger of Time agreed that Jolie has for many years symbolized the feminine ideal, and opined that her frank discussion of her double mastectomy redefined beauty.

 Jolie is considered a style icon and trendsetter for celebrity fashion.
-She first began making red carpet appearances at age ten.
+She began making red carpet appearances at age ten.
 In the 1990s, she established an enduring partnership with Versace.
-In her early film career, she became known for wearing gothic styles and leather, "coquette" looks.
-Around this time, her style was regarded as dark, vampish, dramatic, and alluring.
+In her early film career, she became known for wearing gothic styles and leather, "coquette" looks; her style was seen as dark, vampish, dramatic, and alluring.
 Her sequined Randolph Duke gown at the 1999 Golden Globe Awards was regarded as her fashion debut.
 Jolie wore a white satin dress by Marc Bouwer to the 76th Academy Awards, which drew critical praise and comparisons to the fashion of several classic film stars.
 As she transitioned to directorial and humanitarian work, her style grew more sophisticated, minimalist, and glamorous, with looks associated with Old Hollywood.
 In the 2010s, Jolie wore satin gowns, diamond jewelry, and Grecian silhouettes.
-She attended the 84th Academy Awards in a black velvet gown, designed by Versace, which has been deemed one of the most significant gowns in fashion history and pop culture, with Jolie's posing becoming the subject of Internet memes.
-Jolie prefers to invest in quality pieces, and in the 2020s, adopted more sustainable fashion while dressing.
+She attended the 84th Academy Awards in a black Versace gown, which has been deemed one of the most significant gowns in fashion history and pop culture, with Jolie's posing becoming the subject of Internet memes.
+In the 2020s, Jolie adopted more sustainable fashion.